network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 flexibility, we need software that embraces and celebrates this diversity and adapts intelligently to the varying conditions it encounters.

-Because significant queueing only happens on entry to the bottleneck hop, the queue management at this critical hop of the path almost entirely determines the responsiveness of the entire flow.
+Because significant queueing in the network only happens on entry to the bottleneck hop, the queue management at this critical hop of the path almost entirely determines the responsiveness of the entire flow.
 If the bottleneck hop's queue management algorithm allows an